khushboopal176/Learning-Node/2. Serving-Static-Content/README.md

 ## Static Content may be an HTML page, an image, or a CSS file.
 Let's see how you can display those pretty pages for the users.

+> Just a reminder, please run `npm init` in this folder to get started.

 ### Requirements

 1. You have completed setting up a basic web server.

 ### Steps